An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Introduction

-The outline of the paper is as follows.
-Section \ref{sec:Mathematical Model and Discretization Method} introduces the mathematical model for multiphase and multicomponent flows in porous media, followed by the corresponding fully implicit discretization.
-In Section \ref{sec:ADDM}, we present in detail a framework for subdomain adaptively coupled decomposition methods, which serves as a key component of the nonlinear solver.
-In Section \ref{sec:Numerical Experiments}, numerical experiments are conducted to assess the effectiveness and parallel performance of the proposed framework.
-Finally, Section \ref{sec:Conclusions} summarizes the work presented in this paper.
+The structure of the paper is outlined as follows.
+Section \ref{sec:Mathematical Model and Discretization Method} presents the mathematical model for multiphase and multicomponent flows in porous media, followed by the corresponding fully implicit discretization.
+In Section \ref{sec:ADDM}, we provide a comprehensive introduction to subdomain adaptively coupled decomposition methods, which is central to the proposed nonlinear solver.
+In Section \ref{sec:Numerical Experiments}, we evaluate the effectiveness and parallel performance of the proposed methods through numerical experiments.
+Finally, we conclude the paper by summarizing the work presented in Section \ref{sec:Conclusions}.

-\section{Mathematical Model and Discretization Method}
+\section{Mathematical model and discretization method}

-This section will review the governing equations and discretization methods used for the multiphase and multicomponent model in porous media.
+This section reviews the governing equations and discretization methods employed in the simulation of multiphase and multicomponent flow within porous media.